Whoohoo! Packing time for the tropical regions of Mexico. Got an all-inclusive trip coming up but don’t know where to start when it comes to packing?

 27. Body Wipes / Feminine Wipes

 Feeling a bit gross after a hike, swim, or bike ride but don’t have the time to shower right in that instant?
-Just whip out one of these body wipes for a quick refresher.
-The feminine wipes I like are infused with cucumber and aloe.
+Just whip out one of these large body wipes for a quick refresher.

 Trust me, you will feel and smell so much better.
 It’s always good to have a few handy in your travel backpack when you’re out on a day of excursions.

 28. Shower supplies

 These are usually provided by hotels.
 If you are particular about using your own products and brands, then don’t forget to pack them.